5jt/dyalog-cookbook/manuscript/09_testing.md

 ~~~
       GetHelpers
       RunThese 'exe'
+--- Test framework "Tester" version 3.2.0 from 2017-03-24 -----
+Searching for INI file testcases_{computername}.ini
+  ...not found
+Searching for INI file Testcases.ini
+  ...not found
+Looking for a function "Initial"...
+  ...not found
 --- Tests started at 2017-03-22 20:07:20 on #.Tests -----------
   Test_exe_01 (1 of 1) : Process a single file with .\MyApp.exe
  --------------------------------------------------------------
    1 test case executed
    0 test cases failed
    0 test cases broken
+Time of execution recorded on variable #.Tests.TestCasesExecutedAt in: yyyy-mm-dd hh:mm:ss
+Looking for a function "Cleanup"...
+  ...not found
 ~~~

 We need one more test case: